Rionit/Advent-of-Code/README.md

 # **Advent-of-Code**
-My solutions for Advent of Code.
-Currently years 2021-2023.
+My solutions for Advent of Code, currently for years 2021-2023.
-You can clearly see my improvement in coding :D.
+You can clearly see my improvement in coding, so don't judge my first ones :D.
-For the year 2024 I will try my best and use *Haskell*.
+For the year 2024 I will try my best and use *Haskell*!

 # Stats
 - Total stars: 43*